kucukmelih/kucukmelih/README.md

 # Hello, I'm Melih! 👋
-I'm a passionate software engineer and machine learning enthusiast.
+"I'm a passionate software engineer and machine learning enthusiast."

-"In the process of mastering machine learning while building Python projects!"

 ## About Me
 - 👨‍💻 I'm currently working on: Data structures, algorithms, and machine learning projects